FOR IMMEDIATE RELEASE:

 Cautionary Statement Regarding Forward-Looking Statements

 This press release contains forward-looking statements.
 All statements contained in this filing that are not clearly historical in nature or that necessarily depend on future events are forward-looking, and the words “anticipate,” “believe,” “expect,” “estimate,” “plan,” and similar expressions are generally intended to identify forward-looking statements.
 These statements are based on current expectations of Pershing Square and currently available information.
 They are not guarantees of future performance, involve certain risks and uncertainties that are difficult to predict, and are based upon assumptions as to future events that may not prove to be accurate.
-Pershing Square does not assume any obligation to update any forward-looking statements contained in this press release, except as required by applicable law.
+Pershing Square does not assume any obligation to update any forward-looking statements contained in this press release.

-Canadian Pacific has announced that it will hold its annual meeting of shareholders on Thursday, May 17, 2012 in Calgary, Alberta.
+Canadian Pacific announced by press release yesterday that it will hold its annual meeting of shareholders on Thursday, May 17, 2012 in Calgary.
 Pershing Square’s nominees will be considered for election at that meeting.
-Prior to the meeting, Pershing Square expects to furnish a proxy circular to shareholders of Canadian Pacific, together with a BLUE proxy or voting instruction form.
+Prior to the meeting, Pershing Square expects to furnish a proxy circular to shareholders of Canadian Pacific, together with a BLUE proxy card.
 SHAREHOLDERS OF CANADIAN PACIFIC ARE URGED TO READ THE PROXY CIRCULAR CAREFULLY BECAUSE IT WILL CONTAIN IMPORTANT INFORMATION.
 Investors and shareholders will be able to obtain free copies of the proxy circular and any amendments or supplements thereto and further proxy circulars at no charge on SEDAR at http://www.sedar.com.
-In addition, shareholders will also be able to obtain free copies of the proxy circular and other relevant documents by calling Pershing Square’s proxy solicitor in Canada, Kingsdale Shareholder Services Inc., at 1-866-851-3214 toll-free in North America, or at 1-416-867-2272 outside of North America (collect calls accepted), or Pershing Square’s proxy solicitor in the United States, D.F.
-King & Co., Inc., at 1-800-659-5550 toll-free in North America, or at 1-212-269-5550 outside of North America (collect calls accepted), when they become available.
+In addition, shareholders will also be able to obtain free copies of the proxy circular and other relevant documents by calling Pershing Square’s proxy solicitor, Kingsdale Shareholder Services Inc., at 1-866-581-1514 toll-free in North America, or at 1-416-867-2272 outside of North America (collect calls accepted) when they become available.

 Information in Support of Public Broadcast Solicitation